zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/09-trial-plugin-installation.md

     ![Figure 1: Hover over the Profile button and click *Sign In/Create Account*.](./trial-plugin-installation/images/01.png)

-1. Start the DXP 7.2 instance (trial license is OK).
+1. Start the DXP 7.2 instance.
 1. After signing in as an Admin in your DXP 7.2 trial server, go to the Control Panel &rarr; *Apps* &rarr; *Store* and sign in to the Marketplace using your `liferay.com` account credentials.
 Authorize Marketplace to access your local account.

     ![Figure 2: Click the *Store* link and authorize Marketplace to access your local account.](./trial-plugin-installation/images/02.png)